Revised and Edited by:

 Click here to download the current RESINATE

-FEP SYNTHESIS AND STRUCTURE
+DISCOVERY, SYNTHESIS, AND STRUCTURE

 PHYSICAL AND MECHANICAL

 Zeus is the world’s leader in polymer extrusion technologies.
 For over 50 years, Zeus has been serving the medical, aerospace, energy exploration, automotive, and fiber optics industries.
 Headquartered in Orangeburg, South Carolina, Zeus employs approximately 1,500 people worldwide and operates multiple facilities in North America and internationally.
+You can find us at www.zeusinc.com.

 Zeus Industrial Products, Inc.